-Not every fraud artist is a sketchy identity thief or faux Nigerian prince from the dark corners of the internet.
-You might end up committing accidental tax fraud or accidental tax evasion if you don’t pay careful attention this tax season.
+Not every fraud artist is a sketchy identity thief in the dark corners of the internet.
+In fact, you might end up committing accidental tax fraud or accidental tax evasion yourself, if you don’t pay careful attention during tax season.

-Individual slip-ups usually result from negligence rather than ill intent, but even white lies fall into the latter category.
-The IRS is serious about nipping fraud in the bud, which is why you should check and double-check your return before filing your taxes to avoid tax fraud penalties.
-Get the deductions and credits you’re entitled to, but make sure you do it legally.
-So that you don’t accidentally commit tax fraud, educate yourself on how do you commit tax fraud and check out these seven common mistakes to avoid when filing taxes.
+Individual slip-ups usually result from negligence rather than ill intent, but either way, it will likely draw scrutiny from the IRS.
+The agency is serious about nipping fraud in the bud, which is why you should check and double-check your return before filing your taxes.
+Get the deductions and credits you’re entitled to — but make sure you do it legally.

 What Is Tax Fraud?

 The IRS defines tax fraud as “intentional wrongdoing on the part of a taxpayer with the specific purpose of evading a tax known or believed to be owing.”
 To meet the IRS’s tax fraud definition, there must be both a tax due and owing, and fraudulent intent.

 What Is Considered Tax Evasion?

 Tax evasion is a category of tax fraud.
 The IRS defines tax evasion as “some affirmative act to evade or defeat a tax, or payment of a tax.”
 Affirmative acts the IRS considers evasive include concealing assets, understating or omitting income and improperly claiming credits or exemptions.